zer0Kerbal/StackInlineLights/readme.md

 by A.S.E.T.

+Space.
+Is.
+Dark.
+I mean, really, Really, REALLY dark.
+Like not being able to see the inside of your eyelids while eating a PBJ sandy.
+Trusting your cup of Jeb's Nuclear Coffee to glow enough to patch that leak just isn't going to cut it.

 A.S.E.T.
-Stack Inline Lights (SIL) {RGB} with full color and brightness setup and in any sizes! for Kerbal Space Program.
+Stack Inline Lights (SIL) {RGB} with full color and brightness setup and in many sizes!

 ## By [`zer0Kerbal`][zer0Kerbal], originally by originally by [alexustas][alexustas]